dsalisbury1141/Laboratory-Testing-Matplotlib/README.md

 # Matplotlib-Challenge

-This exercise was ectreemly challenging, (I know I say that every time) but it appears I need to relearn all the material each exercise I am taksed with.
+This exercise was extremely challenging, (I know I say that every time) but it appears I need to relearn all the material each exercise I am tasked with.

 Observations: